Raidriar796/Resonite-On-Steam-Deck/README.md

 The Steam virtual keyboard does not have the Home key, if you do not have an external keyboard, you can edit the ReShade.ini file in the Resonite folder and change the keybind referencing [this list](<https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.keys?view=windowsdesktop-6.0>)

 Now you can have SMAA and/or CAS in Resonite alongside whatever other shaders you may want to use, keep in mind heavy shaders come with heavy performance drops.

+Alternative method:

+If you'd like SMAA/CAS in a more broad sense, you can install [vkbasalt](<https://github.com/simons-public/steam-deck-vkbasalt-install>) to easily get SMAA/CAS system wide for anything running with vulkan (which applies to Resonite when using Proton).
+Downsides include no UI, disabling has to be done on a per game basis, and it supports reshade shaders and not every shader will work with vkbasalt.

 ## VR